Indatus/objc-gitlab-api/README.md

 <hr/>

 All of the calls to the API are executed from the singleton ```GLGitlabApi``` which uses blocks for the callbacks on each request.
-Each call returns the operation that it begins so that it maybe cancled if necessary.
+Each call returns the operation that it begins so that it maybe canceled if necessary.

 ### Login

-Logging in will return the information for the user that the login is requeted for.
+Logging in will return the information for the user requesting the login.

 ```objc
 [[GLGitlabApi sharedInstance] loginToHost:@"http://gitlab.example.com"